|

 database.
 The properties, fetched by the query, will be mixed together

-with the properties from the cb2app.properties
+with the properties from the cb2app.properties configuration

 file, overriding any existing values, into the final set of application